BilalShahid13/PersistentBottomNavBar/README.md

     `NOTE: In the 'onSelected' function of the customWidget, don't forgot to change the index of the controller`

 3. Done!
 As we can see, the other properties like `iconSize`, `navBarHeight` are not required here so you can skip those properties.
 Sample code is provided in the `example project`.

-### Limitation

-If you are facing issues with the android back button where it is popping the wrong the screen, use the package `back_button_interceptor` to solve your problem.
-This is not a perfect solution but should work most of the time.
-Meanwhile, I'm doing my best to find a fix so keep checking the package for any updates.

 For better understanding, refer to the [example project](https://github.com/BilalShahid13/PersistentBottomNavBar/tree/master/example) in the official git repo.